felixroden/weather-app-js/README.md

 # Weather App

-This project is a simple yet powerful weather app that fetches and displays the current weather for a specified city or the user's current location.
+This project is a simple weather app that fetches and displays the current weather for a specified city or the user's current location.
 It leverages the OpenWeatherMap API to provide accurate and up-to-date weather data in a user-friendly interface.

 ## Features